-The General ground of divorce is insanity that has continued for minimum 2 years prior to the date of filing.
-An Uncontested action in a Summary Divorce In this state, there are 2 ways of procuring a summary divorce.
+The General ground is insanity that has continued for minimum two years prior to the date of filing.
+An Uncontested action in a Summary Divorce In this state, there are two ways of procuring a summary dissolution.
 In one of the routes, the divorcing partners file a joint petition under oath.
-Along with this document, a witness furnished an Affidavit of Corroboration of Residency.
-Further, the following conditions must be fulfilled in order to grant the divorce.
+Along with this document, a witness furnishes an Affidavit of Corroboration of Residency.
+Further, the following conditions must be fulfilled to obtain a court order of termination of marriage:

 |